GabiKalaora/Nand-to-Tetris/README.md

 Project_2:
   add more components to the computer we are building, mainly the ALU component needed for caculations in CPU, hence for the ALU we need adder etc.

+Projrct_3:
+  added memory components:
+      a. basic components of memory such as bit, registers etc.
+      b. larger memory components such as RAM16k, big enough to handle prpoper execution for the computer we are building